Engin-Boot/pong-stage-mohnishsinha11/Stage0/paddle.md

 ## Acceptance Criteria

-### Scenario: to move paddle upwards
+### Scenario: to move paddle upwards with given velocity

   Given display and move method for ball and paddle is functioning correctly in pong game and velocity of paddle

   When the user presses the up button

   Then move the paddle upwards with given velocity

-### Scenario: to move paddle upwards
+### Scenario: to move paddle downwards with given velocity

-  Given display and move method for ball and paddle is functioning correctly in pong game
+  Given display and move method for ball and paddle is functioning correctly in pong game and velocity of paddle

   When the user presses the down button